riccardogiorato/cypress-for-everything/examples/mailslurp/README.md

 1. Create the Cypress Support file with this code:
 - [cypress/support/index.js](cypress/support/index.js)

-ERROR TEST
-3. Write some tests to test out the plugin: [tesla-updates.ts](/cypress/integration/tesla-updates.ts)
+1. Write some tests to test out the plugin: [tesla-updates.ts](/cypress/integration/tesla-updates.ts)